The Twilight Zone

 "Pinto's a waitin' on ya'."

 The genius of Rod Serling poured like fine wine when it came to his western themes.
 Rod knew that there was horror in the American West, and knew exactly how to pen it for the screen.
-To date, my favorite Twilight Zone episode is: "The Grave".
+To this day my favorite Twilight Zone episode is: "The Grave".
 If you can let your own imagination run free, you can find sheer horror in this episode as well.
 There's always the fear of the unknown for any man.
 On a bet, Connie Miller is challenged to visit the grave of his long time foe Pinto Sykes.
-Pinto had sworn a graveside threat, that if Connie ever came to visit, he'd reach up through the ground and grab him.
+Pinto had sworn a graveside threat: if Connie ever came to visit, he'd reach up through the ground and grab him.
 Here's where the show takes off.
-Blessed with the talents of Lee Marvin and a few of the finest character actors on the planet, this episode is so filled with flavor, that every single shot is worthy of framing, and hanging on the wall.
+Blessed with the talents of Lee Marvin and some of the finest character actors on the planet, this episode is so filled with flavor, that every single shot is suitable for framing.

-Revisiting Night Gallery, a similar in feel classic is an episode titled: "The Waiting Room".
-Another Serling western has an absolute feeling of dread and horror, and in a small sense, claustrophobia since the action never leaves a small saloon-with the exception of the beginning and end.
+Serling's Night Gallery 1969-1973, featured a similar classic titled: "The Waiting Room".
+This creepy Serling western truly expresses a feeling of dread and horror-and in a small sense-claustrophobia since the action never leaves a small saloon.
 It doesn't take long to figure out what's happening in the plot, and the plot is genius.

 The only criticisms I have of The Twilight Zone are the comic episodes.
 With the exception of a small few, I never liked the comic episodes of any anthology show.
 Speaking only for myself, comedy should have a very small, (if any), chapter in horror.